shnflrsc/HADRIAN/README.md

 *I cannot guarantee if Pantheon will be stable enough for your daily use, if the script will not crash and boom your computer, or if it will not crash the global economy and start a thermonuclear war.
 Use this script at your **OWN RISK!***

 # INSTALLATION
-If you prefer to install Pantheon manually, proceed to [MANUAL.md](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).

 Choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.

 Clone the repository: